Georgia NAACP President Francys Johnson steps down | Atlanta: News, Weather and Traffic

-In resigning from the NAACP at the 108th National Convention in Baltimore, he stopped short of making an official announcement and called the end of his 30 years in the organization “emotional.”
+In resigning from the NAACP at the 108th National Convention in Baltimore, he stopped short of making an announcement and called the end of his 30 years in the organization an emotional moment.

-Although he hasn’t confirmed that he is running for office, NAACP rules require officers to step down to run for public office.
+Although Johnson hasn’t confirmed that he is running for Congress, NAACP rules require officers to step down to run for public office.

-Francys Johnson’s departure marks another moment of upheaval for the NAACP, which has seen a recent spate of turnover, while the 108-year-old organization struggles with relevancy at a time when organizations like Black Lives Matter are playing a more active, vocal and aggressive role in fighting back against Trump and the rise of the political right on key issues like voting rights and the pending reformation of the criminal justice system.
+Francys Johnson’s departure marks another moment of upheaval for the NAACP, which has seen a recent spate of turnover.
+The 108-year-old organization is struggling for relevancy at a time when organizations like Black Lives Matter are playing a more vocal and prominent role.

 Conservative North Carolina laws spur NAACP call for boycott

-At the same time, the NAACP’s most prominent voice, the Rev. William Barber stepped down as the state of North Carolina president with five months left in his term to the launch of a national Poor People’s Campaign.
+At the same time, the NAACP’s most prominent voice, the Rev. William Barber, stepped down as the state of North Carolina president with five months left in his term to launch a national Poor People’s Campaign.

 "You can't look at young folks and say you're going to be the leaders of the future,” said Leon Russell, chairman of the NAACP board of directors.
 “You have to give them the opportunity to lead now and that's what the NAACP believes."